VikasViki/django-dev-to-deployment/README.md

 * Added two variables MEDIA_ROOT and MEDIA_URL inside settings.py of the project.
 * Linked **MEDIA_URL** to **urlpatterns** inside urls.py of the project using static method and attributes of **settings** module which is present inside **django.conf**.

+### Modifying Admin Page

+* Cretate base_site.html inside `templates/admin/` directory.
+This over writes the default wrapper of django.
+* Add `{% extends 'admin/base.html' %}` as first line inside the new file in order keep all functionalities intact of the admin panel.
+* CSS of the admin page is overridden by new file created at `<project_name>/static/css/admin.css`.